albar965/littlenavmap-manual/src/en/USERPOINT.rst

 ========   =====================   ========   =============   ================================================================================================================================================================================
 Position   Name                    Required   Empty Allowed   Comment
 ========   =====================   ========   =============   ================================================================================================================================================================================
-1          Type                    Yes        Yes             One of the predefined or user-defined types.
+1          Type                    Yes        Yes             One of the predefined or user defined types.
 The icon for `Unknown` is used if the type does not match one of the known types.
 2          Name                    Yes        Yes             Free to use field.
 Used for Garmin export.
 3          Ident                   Yes        Yes             Required only for Garmin and X-Plane export.
 Has to be an unique valid identifier with maximum of five characters for these exports.
 4          Latitude                Yes        No              Range from -90 to 90 degrees using dot `.` as decimal separator